 Worth thinking about next time you're standing by the pump as all the fuel goes flooding into the tank, 50L of petrol weighs about 37kg, this is the equivalent of 111kg of carbon dioxide being released per tank full.

 Misconception 7 - The extra water vapor created by kettles, showers, baths, steam cleaning, car washes, cooling towers, industry, angry teachers etc. contribute to climate change.The amount of water vapor the atmosphere can hold is largely a function of the temperature of the air, if water vapor is kicked out into the atmosphere but the temperature isn't right, the physics won't work and it will condense out, carbon dioxide doesn't work like that.

 Water vapor may add to the effects of global warming by adding to the earth's heat retentive blanket in a positive feedback effect.
 More carbon dioxide means warmer temperatures, means more water vapor in the air, means warmer temperatures.
 Water vapor alone is not the reason for global warming and certainly not the starting point.

-Carbon dioxide released from fizzy drinks released is a contributing factor to Global Warming.The good news is that nearly all industrial carbon dioxide is reclaimed from processes that release it in the first place rather than generate it specifically for another use - so it is nearly always recycled.
+Misconception 8 - Carbon dioxide released from fizzy drinks is a contributing factor to climate change.The good news is that nearly all industrial carbon dioxide is reclaimed from processes that release it in the first place rather than generate it specifically for another use - so it is nearly always recycled.